JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 **Solution**

-The ID for each element on the page should be unique.
+The ID for each element on the page must be unique.

 	<textarea id="editor"></textarea>
 	<textarea id="editor"></textarea>